Tag: 2015

 The below Parliamentary question was asked by Lord Green of Deddington on 2015-02-11.

-To ask Her Majesty’s Government what proportion of the increase in successive censuses since 1961 in the number of households in England and Wales they consider to be due to increases in population.
+To ask Her Majesty’s Government what proportion of the annual increase in the United Kingdom of births since 2002 they consider to be due to (1) rising fertility among United Kingdom-born mothers, and (2) births to migrant females.

 Lord Wallace of Saltaire